-Nordstrom Invites Customers To Make Merry And Celebrate The Season Of Joy
+Nordstrom invites Customers To Make Merry And Celebrate The Season Of Joy

 The Best Gifts for Everyone on Your List

-Nordstrom is excited to offer customers the very best gifts for everyone on their list through the Holiday Gift Shop in stores.
-Customers will discover everything from gifts for the home like cozy robes and colorful cookware to the best gifts for kids, like DIY craft sets and toys to let the imagination run wild.
-From luxe gifts to unique fitness equipment and electric bikes for the adventurer in your life, no matter who you are shopping for, Nordstrom is where holiday happens.
+Nordstrom is excited to offer customers the very best gifts for everyone on their list through the Holiday Gift Shop.
+Customers will discover everything from gifts for the home like cozy robes and colourful cookware to the best gifts for kids, like DIY craft sets and toys to let the imagination run wild.
+From luxe gifts to fitness gear for the adventurer in your life, no matter who you are shopping for, Nordstrom is where holiday happens.

 - Holiday Décor Shop (beginning 10/18)

-Make it festive and shop hundreds of ornaments and seasonal decor, including a selection of exclusive and new-to-Nordstrom brands.
+Make it festive and shop ornaments and seasonal decor, including a selection of exclusive and new-to-Nordstrom brands.

 - [email protected] (beginning 10/22)

 Celebrate the holidays with Make it [email protected] The shop features an assortment of gifts that span across children's, pantry, home, games & entertainment, beauty and self-care, stocking stuffers, and one-of-a-kind items.
-Featured brands include The Dough Project, Super Smalls, Just Dutch, Big Heart Tea's, Lady Falcon Coffee Club, Omsom, Opopop, Dada, Intentionally Blank, Sleepy Jones, Susan Alexandra, Chop Fit, Ordinary Habit, Arcade1Up, FlikrFire, Hannah Jewett, Fuugly, Baked Beauty Co, Kiramoon, Megababe, Saya, Violet Clair, Yellow Owl Workshop and so many more.
+Featured brands include The Dough Project, Super Smalls, Just Dutch, Kelty, Sleepy Jones, Susan Alexandra, Arcade1Up, Hannah Jewett, Natureofthings, Baked Beauty Co, Megababe, Saya, Province Apothecary, Yellow Owl Workshop, The Good Twin and so many more.

 - New [email protected] (beginning 11/4)